opencast/opencast/docs/guides/developer/docs/admin-ui-ng.md

 building the module with Maven.
 There is a Grunt task for starting a standalone web server offering the UI from the source.
-Changes to source will (after a page reload) be directly reflected in the browser.
+Changes to the source will (after a page reload) be directly reflected in the browser.

 *Be warned that some functionality in this live setup can be limited.
 Before reporting an issue, please test if you can reproduced the issue with a built Opencast.*

 This setup may be configured as follows:

-1. Follow the instruction in the Prerequisites section.
+1. Follow the instructions in the Prerequisites section.

 2. Start your Opencast instance.